irods/irods_docs/docs/plugins/irods_rule_language.md

 <name>(<param>, ..., <param>) { <actions> }
 ~~~

-Multiple rules with the same rule name and parameters list can be combined in
+Multiple rules with the same rule name and parameter list can be combined in
 a more concise syntax where each set of actions is enumerated for each set of
 conditions: